Enrollment Process

 • Willing to remain committed to long term placement and allowing your child to complete each school year

-• Provide medical insurance that works in Oklahoma
+• Providing medical insurance that is accepted in the state of Oklahoma.

-• Pay for counseling services each month if not covered by insurance
+• Paying for counseling services each month if these are not covered by your insurance.

-• Maintain a special account with Cookson for child’s basic needs (i.e. haircut, hygiene)
+• Maintaining a small account with Cookson Hills for your child’s basic personal needs (such as haircuts, hygiene items, etc.).

 If your child meets our enrollment criteria and you are interested in placing your child at Cookson Hills, please fill out the application below to take your next step.